facts-laboratory/facts-kit-v2/packages/packajs/README.md

 ## Usage

+The file needs to be a javascript package that has been zipped up in a `.tgz` file (like `npm pack`).

+You may need to run `(cd dist && npm pack)` before executing this script.

+${PATH_TO_WALLET} references an environment variable that points to an arweave keyfile.
+You can replace it with `/path/to/wallet.js` if you want to skip the environment variable part.

 `packajs pubjs -t Type=perma-package -t Title=PackaJS -t Description=\"Publish js packages to the permaweb.
-Forever.\" -t Read-Me=https://github.com/facts-laboratory/facts-kit-v2/blob/main/packages/packajs/README.md -t Repository=https://github.com/facts-laboratory/facts-kit-v2/tree/main/packages/packajs -w $PATH_TO_WALLET`
+Forever.\" -t Read-Me=https://github.com/facts-laboratory/facts-kit-v2/blob/main/packages/packajs/README.md -t Repository=https://github.com/facts-laboratory/facts-kit-v2/tree/main/packages/packajs -w ${PATH_TO_WALLET}`

 ## Help